DataSays/wES/README.md

 **wES** is split into many modules, so choose what to use.
 Some tools and utility modules are:

-+ `wUtil` Some usefull helper and utils class.
++ `wUtil`: Some usefull helper and utils class.
-+ `wES-client` contains a java retrofit2 client, it's only depend on retrofit2.
++ `wES-client`: A Java retrofit2 client, it was generated from [ElasticSearch Rest API spec](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec).
+It has two ways to visit ElasticSearch: okhttp3 like api or retrofit2 like.
+So it's only depend on okhttp3/retrofit2, and it can support any popular Java Json lib by implement **org.datasays.wes.core.IConvert** interface.
+You can use it as you need approaches.
-+ `wES-toolkit`, some tools and utility for ElasticSearch.
++ `wES-toolkit`: some tools and utility for ElasticSearch.
-+ `wES-demo` A Spring-boot + Vue.js Application for show some common ElasticSearch usage scenarios.
++ `wES-demo`: A Spring-boot + Vue.js Application for show some common ElasticSearch usage scenarios.
-+ `wES-docker` some Docker Files and shell scripts for build ElasticSearch env.
++ `wES-docker`: some Docker Files and shell scripts for build ElasticSearch env.
-+ `wES-awesome` A curated list of awesome things related to ElasticSearch.
++ `wES-awesome`: A curated list of awesome things related to ElasticSearch.

 ## Building wES from source